Kai-46/rpc_triangulation_solver/readme.md

-# Triangulation Solver for the RPC Model used in Satellite Images
+# Triangulation Solver for the RPC Model in Satellite Images

 ## Introduction
 An RPC model maps a 3D point (lat, lon, alt) to a pixel (col, row) in a satellite image.
 It is a non-linear mapping.